akritiko/bulk_qr_generator/README.md

-# QR Code Generator with Icons and GUI
+# QR Code Generator with Icons, GUI, and CLI

 This Python project allows users to generate QR codes with an optional feature to embed custom icons at the center.
-The project supports two modes:
+The project supports three modes:
 1. **Batch Mode**: Generate multiple QR codes by processing a CSV file.
 2. **Single QR Mode**: Generate a single QR code interactively, either via console or using the graphical user interface (GUI).
+3. **Command-Line Interface (CLI)**: Generate single or batch QR codes directly from the command line.

-The GUI provides an intuitive interface for both modes, making the tool accessible to users of all technical levels.
+The GUI provides an intuitive interface for both modes, while the CLI caters to advanced users and automation scripts.

 ---

 ## Features

 - **Batch Mode**: Generate multiple QR codes by reading data from a CSV file.
-- **Single QR Mode**: Create a single QR code interactively via console inputs or the GUI.
+- **Single QR Mode**: Create a single QR code via console inputs or GUI.
-- Graphical User Interface (GUI) for easy input and operation.
+- **Command-Line Interface (CLI)**: Generate QR codes directly from the terminal.
 - Allows overlaying an icon image at the center of the QR code.
 - Supports high-resolution QR codes (3000x3000 pixels).
 - Automatically organizes QR codes in an output folder.